 features & specs

-The 2014 Maserati Quattroporte is staged to impress once more, with a selection of strong twin-turbo engines and a bold new look, inside and out, as well as available an available all-weather-capable all-wheel-drive system.
+The 2015 Maserati Quattroporte offers a selection of strong twin-turbo engines and a bold look, inside and out, as well as available an available all-weather-capable all-wheel-drive system.

-Up close, the details of the new Quattroporte aren't clearly related to its predecessor, but step back a few feet and the flowing proportions resolve into perfect, familial clarity.
-Crisp creases and angular accents dominate the new exterior design.
-An ovoid grille with a large trident emblem dominates the nose, sweeping up to the curved hood and into the fenders.
+Up close, the latest Quattroporte's details don't clearly recall its predecessor, but step back a few feet and the flowing proportions resolve into perfect, familial clarity.
+Crisp creases and angular accents dominate the exterior design.
+An ovoid grille with a large trident emblem sets the tone at the nose, sweeping up to the curved hood and into the fenders.
 A character line traces along the side and over the flanks, into a simple, understated rear end.
 The overall effect is one of refinement and class, as well as emotive style.
-Inside, the look is more subdued, but no less well-executed.
+Inside, the look is much more subdued, but no less well-executed.
 Satin woods and fine leathers meet with metal accents in a clean, two-tone finish.
 The only detail that detracts from the look is a poorly integrated central touch screen flanked by knobs that appear to have been tacked on.

-Under the hood, the 2014 Quattroporte gets a new set of engines, both of them twin-turbocharged.
-The base engine, which comes on the Quattroporte S Q4, is a 3.0-liter V-6, its twin turbos helping to generate 410 horsepower and 0-60 mph times in the five-second range.
+Under the hood, the 2015 Quattroporte offers a pair of engines, both of them fitted with twin turbochargers.
+The base engine, which comes on the Quattroporte S Q4, is a 3.0-liter V-6, its turbos helping to generate 410 horsepower and launch it to 60 mph in about five seconds.
 Top speed with the V-6 is 177 mph.
 A 3.8-liter twin-turbo V-8 is also available, the province of the GTS model, rated at 530 horsepower and 479 pound-feet of torque, or up to 530 pound-feet during the momentary "overboost" function.
-The result is 0-60 mph acceleration in 4.7 seconds and a top speed of 191 mph.
+The result is 0–60 mph acceleration runs of 4.7 seconds and a top speed of 191 mph.

 A ZF eight-speed automatic transmission is standard on both models.
 The V-8 GTS features rear-wheel drive, while the S has Maserati's Q4 all-wheel-drive system.
 The system is rear-biased, sending 100 percent of torque to the rear axle under normal conditions, and up to 50 percent to the front wheels when it detects slip.
 It adds little weight while making the car a bit more manageable in anything outside of ideal, dry-road conditions.

 Equipment and features are, as with any Maserati, quite good even in base form, and there are many possibilities for personalization and customization.
-Available features include: a 1,280-watt Bowers & Wilkins audio system; Maserati Touch Control screen; adjustable pedals; reverse cameras; and WLAN-based in-car WiFi.
+Available features include a 1,280-watt Bowers & Wilkins audio system; the Maserati Touch Control screen; adjustable pedals; and a reverse camera.

-As is the case with many expensive, limited-volume vehicles, the 2014 Maserati Quattroporte hasn't been crash tested by either the National Highway Traffic Safety Administration (NHTSA) or the Insurance Institute for Highway Safety (IIHS).
+As is the case with many expensive, limited-volume vehicles, the 2015 Maserati Quattroporte hasn't been crash tested by either the National Highway Traffic Safety Administration (NHTSA) or the Insurance Institute for Highway Safety (IIHS).
 Nevertheless, a steel monocoque reinforced with aluminum crossmembers should provide a strong passenger cell.
 The related Ghibli has been tested by the IIHS, earning 'Good' scores in all categories of testing it has been subjected to.